 She hunched over the other bed, lowered her face close to the sleeping one.
 I watched and nothing seemed to happen, just a mingling of breath.
 This one has passed through fire, I heard in my head, it is to be mine.

-Finally she came toward me, and her children swarmed around her legs, and quickly all tucked in and disappeared once more beneath her cloak.
+Finally she came toward me, and her children swarmed around her legs, and quickly all tucked in and disappeared once more beneath her cloak, like chicks under a mother bird’s wings.
 I stumbled back, bumped into my spinning wheel, and felt the spindle pierce into my back.
 She took me by the arm, steadied me, and then took my hand between both of hers.
 A gust kicked up the snow again, and then she was the owl once more, golden eyes watching me.
 She launched into the dark night.

 I looked to my child’s bed again.
 There was no gore on the floor or blankets, and both children slept peacefully.